 Simmons: It’s an incredible honor and humbling experience to win the Hanna Spirit award.
 While I feel it’s my responsibility to give back and be involved, I never expected to be included in the ranks of the others who have received this honor.
 I see them as having such great prestige and clout in our state, and I’m just blessed to be counted among them.

 Wirth: It is the greatest honor in my professional career.
 I can’t think of anything better than earning recognition from your peers and those you admire.

-Ingmire: Having been nominated by members of the chapter to which I had belonged for 17 years was a tremendous honor, in and of itself.
-I had volunteered in numerous roles since the first years I had belonged leading up to the Presidency in 2006.
-I lead the chapter in various initiatives to provide training and development for our membership and those initiatives were acknowledged and appreciated by the chapter members.
-And then to have been chosen from a group of well-deserving candidates from across the state was overwhelming and instilled a great sense of pride and humility because I was joining an esteemed group of past winners whom I had admired for their devotion to our profession.
+Ingmire: Having been nominated by members of the chapter, to which I had belonged for 17 years, was a tremendous honor in and of itself.
+To have been chosen from a group of well-deserving candidates from across the state was overwhelming and instilled a great sense of pride and humility.
+I was joining an esteemed group of past winners whom I had admired for their devotion to our profession.

 Hanna: The award is distinguished by the many talented HR professionals who have received it over the years.
 Being associated with the award makes me constantly strive to be worthy of it.

 Burwell: The award was tremendously meaningful for two reasons: First, it is important for me to give back and support organizations whose missions go beyond just making money.
 Second, I’m honored to receive an award named for Lyle Hanna, whose decades of work in HR have elevated the profession of HR.